trisulnsm/dinodoc/trisuldocs/docs/ug/domain/contexts.md

 ![](images/switchcontexts.png)

-*Already logged in users can switch context using the menu*
+*Figure: Already logged in users can switch context using the menu*

-## Deleting contexts
+## Deleting Contexts

 Using the CLI tool you have options of :